ZoeJune/Hangman/README.md

 # Hangman

 Copy and paste the code in main.py into the IDE of your choice.
+No guarantee it'll work for a language other than Python.

 Project task develope during bootcamp.